kptdev/kpt/site/faq/README.md

 _kpt_

-- Supports both in place and out-of-place customization, kustomize is only. focused on providing out-of-place hydration using the [overlay pattern].
+- Supports both in place and out-of-place customization. kustomize is only focused on providing out-of-place hydration using the [overlay pattern].
-- Allows you to edit the configuration in-place without creating complex patches
+- Allows you to edit the configuration in-place without creating complex patches.
 - Focuses on rebase with resource merge strategy allowing for edited config to be updated.
 - Has a continuous learning curve as you usually start small with modifying several YAML files using an editor and then want to scale with complexity of the application.
-- Enables workflows that combine programmatic changes (functions) with manual edits
+- Enables workflows that combine programmatic changes (functions) with manual edits.

 _kustomize_

-- Treats base layers as immutable
+- Treats base layers as immutable.
-- Programmatic changes (plugins) do not have to be idempotent
+- Programmatic changes (plugins) do not have to be idempotent.
-- Provide overlays and components that assemble that “build” the final configuration
+- Provide overlays and components that assemble that “build” the final configuration.

 ### Do kpt and kustomize work together?